apache/beam/website/www/site/content/en/blog/go-sdk-release.md

 ## Using the new Go SDK.

-New users of the Go SDK can start using it in their Go programs:
+New users of the Go SDK can start using it in their Go programs by importing the main beam package:

 ```
 import "github.com/apache/beam/sdks/v2/go/pkg/beam"
 ```

-The next run of `go mod tidy` will fetch the latest stable version.
+The next run of `go mod tidy` will fetch the latest stable version of the module.
 Alternatively executing `go get github.com/apache/beam/sdks/v2/go/pkg/beam` will download it to the local module cache immeadiately, and add it to your `go.mod` file.

 Existing users of the experimental Go SDK need to update to new `v2` import paths to start using the latest versions of the SDK.
 This is can be done by adding `v2` to the import paths, changing `github.com/apache/beam/sdks/go/`... to `github.com/apache/beam/sdks/v2/go/`... where applicable, and then running `go mod tidy`.

-Further documentation on using the SDK is available in the [Beam Programming Guide](https://beam.apache.org/documentation/programming-guide/), and in the package Go Doc at https://pkg.go.dev/github.com/apache/beam/sdks/v2/go/pkg/beam.
+Further documentation on using the SDK is available in the [Beam Programming Guide](/documentation/programming-guide/), and in the package Go Doc at https://pkg.go.dev/github.com/apache/beam/sdks/v2/go/pkg/beam.

 ## Feature Support